Top Mistakes to Avoid in Personal Injury Claims

 Insurance adjusters often seek recorded statements from claimants to gather information about the accident and injuries.
 However, making a statement without legal counsel can be risky.
 Insurance companies may use your words against you, misinterpreting or twisting your statements to deny or reduce your compensation.

 Even innocent remarks can be taken out of context and used to undermine your claim.
-It's important to consult with a personal injury lawyer before providing any statements to ensure that your rights are protected and that you don't unintentionally harm your case.
+Many people consult a personal injury lawyer before providing any statements, to avoid unintentionally harming their case.
 A lawyer will guide you on what to say, making sure your statement doesn't jeopardize your compensation.

 4. Settling Too Quickly